pegeler/REDCapRITS/R/README.md

 When you conceptualize the the ideal data model for a REDCap project which contains Repeating Instrument(s), you probably think of a multi-table model.
-You might expect that the non-repeating instruments may constitute one table that would be related to Repeating Instruments tables via a one-to-many relationship on a key.
+You might expect that the non-repeating instruments may constitute one table that would be related to Repeating Instruments tables via a one-to-many relationship.
 Unfortunately, that is not how the data is exported either via CSV or API call.
 In reality, the data is delivered as one table with all possible fields; this has the effect of nesting the output table in a way that is not useful in most statistical analysis software.

 The normalized data can be retrieved by downloading repeating instruments individually then doing a little data munging or by writing a few custom